seacen/PTEBookingST/README.md

 ## Email Notification
 PTEBookingST consumes [mailgun API](https://www.mailgun.com/) under the hood to send email notifications.
 To enable email notification functionality in the program, users need to register with mailgun to obtain a free mailgun domain and an API key for authenticating with mailgun service.

-Once registered and logged in, go to Domains > _Your random allocated domain_ > Domain Information for domain name and API key.
+Once registered and logged in, go to Domains > _Your random allocated domain_ > Domain Information for the domain name and API key.

 ## Usage
 1. Download this project to local and point Mac Terminal or Windows Command Line to the project folder.
 E.g: